 Upon such voluntary acceptance, the Provisional Suspension shall have the full effect and be treated in the same manner as if the Provisional Suspension had been imposed under Rule 7.4.1 or Rule 7.4.2; provided, however, at any time after voluntarily accepting a Provisional Suspension, the Athlete or other Person may withdraw such acceptance, in which event the Athlete or other Person shall not receive any credit for time previously served during the Provisional Suspension.

-If a Provisional Suspension is imposed based on an A Sample Adverse Analytical Finding and a subsequent B Sample analysis (if requested by the Athlete or DFSNZ) does not confirm the A Sample analysis, then the Athlete shall not be subject to any further Provisional Suspension on account of a violation of Rule 2.1.
+If a Provisional Suspension is imposed based on an A Sample Adverse Analytical Finding and a subsequent B Sample analysis (if requested by the Athlete or the Commission) does not confirm the A Sample analysis, then the Athlete shall not be subject to any further Provisional Suspension on account of a violation of Rule 2.1.
 In circumstances where the Athlete (or the Athlete’s team) has been removed from an Event based on a violation of Rule 2.1 and the subsequent B Sample analysis does not confirm the A Sample finding, if, without otherwise affecting the Event, it is still possible for the Athlete or team to be reinserted, the Athlete or team may continue to take part in the Event.

 Result Management Decisions

-Results Management decisions or adjudications by DFSNZ will not be limited to a particular geographical area or sport and shall address and will determine without limitation the following issues: (i) whether an anti-doping rule violation was committed or a Provisional Suspension should be imposed, the factual basis for such determination, and the specific Rules violated, and (ii) all Consequences flowing from the anti-doping rule violation(s), including applicable Disqualifications under Rule 9 and Rule 10.10, any forfeiture or medals or prizes, any period of Ineligibility (and the date it begins to run) and any Financial Consequences.
+Results Management decisions or adjudications by the Commission will not be limited to a particular geographical area or sport and shall address and will determine without limitation the following issues: (i) whether an anti-doping rule violation was committed or a Provisional Suspension should be imposed, the factual basis for such determination, and the specific Rules violated, and (ii) all Consequences flowing from the anti-doping rule violation(s), including applicable Disqualifications under Rule 9 and Rule 10.10, any forfeiture or medals or prizes, any period of Ineligibility (and the date it begins to run) and any Financial Consequences.

 A Results Management decision or adjudication by a Major Event Organisation in connection with one of its Events may be limited in its scope, including that they are not required to determine Ineligibility or Financial Consequences beyond the scope of their Event, but shall address and determine, at a minimum, the following issues: (i) whether an anti-doping rule violation was committed, the factual basis for such determination, and the specific Rules violated, and (ii) the applicable Disqualifications under Rule 9 and Rule 10.1, with any resulting forfeiture of medals, points and prizes.
 In the event a Major Event Organisation accepts only limited responsibility for Results Management decisions, it must comply with Rule 7.1.4.